GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-22-thank_you_eol.md

 truly amazing gift from EOL is 14 100gb hard drives which will run GN databases.

-I am very touched, warm and fuzzy -- thank you EOL!
+I feel happy warm and fuzzy -- thank you EOL!
 I hope with this new hardware I will be able to increase GN capasity about 5x using current code!
 Next step -- installing Chef, Docker, and GN applications to serve the biodiversity community.